 Yes, you are invited to the Awards Ceremony as the Partner of Awards.

 The Ceremony is open to the general public – journalists, business representatives, government and public figures, professionals and jury members.
-Online registration will be open a month before the Ceremony.
+See ‘Get tickets’ section.

 Emerging Europe does not cover the costs of transport and accommodation for nominees, jury members, partners or participants.
 We recommend a selection of hotels located near the venues but the choice of accommodation is entirely left to the participants.